alptugan/Slidev_Presentations/week02_cod_207/pages/assignment.md

 ---

 # Assignments
-1. 👀 Implement one of your peer's drawing instructions using P5JS posted to forum.
+1. 👀 Redraw the submitted sketch for week 1 using P5JS.
+Rules are same.
+Just use 20 points instead of 100, if it's too much.
 2. ⏫ Upload the sketch to your openProcessing account.
 3. ❗Submit the openprocessing link.
 4. ❗Submit the sketch source code as zip file as well.